-Qualification Code: 1GA L01 L601P/V
+Qualification Code: 1GA L01 L601P/V School of Gov. Studies

 In addition to NWU Academic Rules of the University the following faculty rules are also applicable:

 - A B-degree in which all the modules of Political Studies were passed at the various undergraduate year levels. - b) The modules in Political Studies of the final undergraduate year, barring exceptions, and approved by the School Director, must be passed with an average of at least 65%.